 Select Enabled to enable console redirection support for a serial port specified by the user.
-The options are Disabled and Enabled.
+The options are Enabled and Disabled.

-\If the item "COM1 Console Redirection" is set to Enabled, the following items will become available for configuration:
+If the item above set to Enabled, the following items will become available for user's configuration:

 ► COM1 Console Redirection Settings